Universal Soldier (film series)

-Universal Soldier is a series of military science fiction action films.
+Universal Soldier is a series of American military science fiction action films.
 The franchise began in 1992 with Universal Soldier and as of 2012 comprises six entries.
 The films centered on the character of Luc Deveraux (played first by Jean-Claude Van Damme and then by Matt Battaglia) until Universal Soldier: Day of Reckoning, which focuses on a new protagonist named John (played by Scott Adkins).

 Film and television critic Matt Zoller Seitz stated that the Universal Soldier franchise "is a rare series that takes more creative risks as it goes along".